bleaktwig/yuadrem-wiki/docs/kins/hume.md

 ### Origins and History
 The first gats were borne as the fruits of Et, and were marked with horns to signify their divine ascendance.
 Known as the Et-born, they are usually the most vigorous among gats, and are impervious to aging and to wounds that would be deadly to most.
 They are extremely rare in the current day, and the few that remain were born before the [Schism](../history.md#war-of-autumn).

 While most Et-born are sterile, a peculiar one was different.
 The illuminant [Rerisi](../religion/index.md#illuminants) could produce offspring, and she did so in abundance—she created the _treb_, or "one who dies" in jantherlin.
 The treb are larger and bulkier than the average gat, and were often the first line of attack during the War of Autumn.
 Even as children of an Et-born, the treb were regarded as brutish, such that they didn't fit the civilization built by the other gats.
-In the third century, they were exiled by the [god-suzerain Olag](../religion/illuminants/olag.md), and most established a new home in the Dead Sea<!--TODO.Link.---> and in the Sylvan Canyon<!--TODO.Link.--->
+In the third century, they were exiled by the [god-suzerain Olag](../religion/illuminants/olag.md), and most established a new home in the Dead Sea<!--TODO:LINK---> and in the Sylvan Canyon<!--TODO:LINK--->

 <!-- NOTE.
 Rumors or facts?
     Treb gats are not *born* brutish.
 While their culture may seem "violent", they are deeply religious and show a sophistication with nature that is not commonly seen in other humes.